mathjax/MathJax/mathjax/docs/rst/start.rst

 ================================

-The easiest way to set up MathJax is to obtain the ``MathJax-complete-v1.0.zip`` archive from the `MathJax download page
+The easiest way to set up MathJax is to obtain the ``MathJax-v1.0.zip`` archive from the `MathJax download page
 <http://www.mathjax.org/download/>`_.
 This includes both the MathJax code
 and the MathJax webfonts, so this is the only file you need.
+(This is different from the beta releases, which had the fonts separate from the rest of the code).

-Unpack the ``MathJax-complete-v1.0.zip`` archive and place the resulting ``MathJax`` folder onto your web server at a convenient location where you can include it into your web pages.
+Unpack the ``MathJax-v1.0.zip`` archive and place the resulting MathJax folder onto your web server at a convenient location where you can include it into your web pages.
 For example, making ``MathJax`` a top-level directory on your server would be one natural way to do this.
 That would let you refer to the main